Hugh Ward (bacteriologist)

 Hugh Kingsley Ward MC (17 September 1887 – 22 November 1972) was an Australian bacteriologist.
 He was Bosch Professor of Bacteriology at the University of Sydney from 1935 to 1952.
 He was an Australian national champion rower who competed for Australasia at the 1912 Summer Olympics.

 Personal

 Ward was born at Petersham, New South Wales on 17 September 1887.
 His father Frederick was editor of the Sydney Mail and then The Daily Telegraph.
 Ward was the youngest of eight children.
-In May 1927, he married librarian Constance Isabella Docker.
-She was the daughter of NSW District Court judge Ernest Brougham Docker.
+In May 1927, he married librarian Constance Isabella Docker, daughter of NSW District Court judge Ernest Brougham Docker.
 Ward and his wife had a son and daughter.
 He died in Sydney Hospital on 22 November 1972.

 Education

 Ward attended Sydney Grammar School.
 In 1910, he graduated from the University of Sydney with Bachelor of Medicine.
 In 1911, he awarded a Rhodes Scholarship at New College, Oxford.
 In 1913, he graduated with diplomas in anthropology and public health.